All Episodes

 Yeah, I think that's a really valid point, Sean.

-Quick break, we'll come back more with Joe Contra, Carol Roth, and your calls 800-941 Sean, our number.
+More with Joe Contra, Carol Roth, and your calls, 800-941 Sean.

 All right, we continue.

-Yeah, late night comedy is uh not scoring big in the ratings anymore because they're not funny and they're very partisan.
+Yeah, late night comedy is not scoring big in the ratings anymore because they're not funny and they're very partisan.

 We continue our discussion with Joe Contra and Carol Roth.